Picovoice/cobra/binding/web/README.md

 IndexedDB is required to use `Cobra` in a worker thread.
 Browsers without IndexedDB support (i.e. Firefox Incognito Mode) should use `Cobra` in the main thread.

-Multi-threading is only enabled for `Koala` when using on a web worker.
+Multi-threading is only enabled for `Cobra` when using on a web worker.

 ## Installation